 Besides design and material, there are other factors that determine how long an asphalt shingle roof can last.
 Here are four of the most significant.

-- Underlayment – Some roofers don’t see the need for a solid, well-installed underlayment.
+Some roofers don’t see the need for a solid, well-installed underlayment.
 The shingles are supposed to keep the weather out.
 Actually, the opposite is true.
 The shingles deal with the sun’s UV rays, the Florida heat, and the tumultuous weather.
 They can also get lifted in high winds and that lets moisture get underneath.
 The waterproof underlayment is the ultimate barrier for protecting your roof.

-- Ventilation – An unventilated, hot attic is one of the worst enemies your roof has to face.
+An unventilated, hot attic is one of the worst enemies your roof has to face.
 The heat trapped in the attic actually cooks the shingles on the roof above.
 This shortens the shingle lifespan significantly.
 A ventilated attic keeps temperatures down, which minimizes damage to the shingles.
 Plus, it helps keep your summer energy bills lower because it’s not transferring heat into your home.

-- Roof Maintenance – Maintenance is probably the most overlooked factor that influences a roof’s lifespan.
+Maintenance is probably the most overlooked factor that influences a roof’s lifespan.
 Routine inspections can uncover small problems before they become major issues.
 For example, if a shingle gets blown off during a wind storm, replacing it quickly can prevent damage to the rest of the roof.
 It can significantly increase the lifespan of your roof.

-Asphalt shingle design and construction has come a long way in the past few decades.
+Asphalt shingle design and construction have come a long way in the past few decades.
 A quality shingle that’s properly installed and maintained can easily a few decades.
 If you need a new roof or just want more information, contact Janney Roofing today.
 We are the Orlando roofers you can trust.